Lowell M. Durham papers on Utah musicians, 1940-1991

 Scope and Contents

 Contains files on Durham's colleagues.
 Includes documents on people like Maurice Abravanel, Crawford Gates, Jay Welch, Varujan Kojian, and Leroy Robertson.
 A variety of materials are included, such as newspaper clippings of reviews of the works done by these people, notes on their careers, even some correspondence.
-There are as well materials related to the creation of the Leroy Robertson foundation and the publication of the book on Maurice Abravanel.
-Some of these relate as well to the Utah Symphony and Deseret Music.
+Includes materials related to the creation of the Leroy Robertson Foundation and the publication of the book on Maurice Abravanel.
+Some of these relate to the Utah Symphony and Deseret Music.
 Materials date from between 1940 and 1991.

 Dates